Your baby after the birth

 - thrush in the mouth

-On day 5 to 8 after the birth, you'll be offered the blood spot (heel prick) test for your baby.
+On day 5 after the birth, or sometimes a few days later, you'll be offered the newborn blood spot (heel prick) test for your baby.

-Before you baby is 5 weeks old you should be offered a newborn hearing screening test.
+Before your baby is 4 weeks old you should be offered a newborn hearing screening test.

 If your baby is in special care, these tests may be done there.
-If your baby is at home, the tests may be done at your home by the community midwife team.
+If your baby is at home, the tests may be done at your home or in a clinic by the community midwife team.

 Safe sleeping for your baby